-If 2020 has taught us anything as teachers, it’s that we need to think outside the box.
+If the last couple of years have taught us anything as teachers, it’s that we need to think outside the box.
 Various changes in how to work have been put on us with no notice and we’ve had to adapt in order to survive.

 While many of us have turned our attention to teaching online, it does mean we have to work a little harder to attract new students.
 This is where we can turn our attention to social media.

 Social media is the largest directory of potential customers in the world.
 Imagine having access to billions of people that could be interested in your service.
 Let’s face it, if we’re teaching online we can think wider than our local area, right?

 Here are a few things you can do to achieve online visibility as a teacher.